Alfresco/alfresco-ansible-deployment/docs/shared-contentstore.md

 #### NFS

-This example takes advantage of the squashing mecanism NFS offers. this basically allows to map all NFS client requests to a single user (usually `nobody`) regardless of the UID/GID seen on the client.
+This example takes advantage of the squashing mechanism NFS offers.
+This basically allows to map all NFS client requests to a single user (usually `nobody`) regardless of the UID/GID seen on the client.
 Configuration of a Linux NFS server explained (`/etc/exports`):

 ````config